Can Happiness Be Measured?

 Happiness is a feeling.
 And feelings don’t live in spreadsheets.

-And perhaps most importantly—it’s about realising that happiness isn’t something you have to create.
-It’s something you return to.
+The fact is, happiness isn't something you create.
+Happiness is something you return to.

 The Teddy Bear Effect

-Let me give you a simple example I often share with clients.
+Let me give you a simple example I often share when delivering wellbeing webinars.

-Imagine a small child with their favourite teddy bear.
+Imagine a small child with their favourite teddy bear (or recall your favourite teddy bear you had as a child!).

-They hug that bear and instantly feel safe.
+A child hugs the bear and instantly feels safe.
 Calm.
 Reassured.
 Happy.

 They believe—wholeheartedly—that the bear is causing those feelings.

-That without the bear, those feelings can’t exist.
+That, without the bear, those feelings don't exist.

 The feelings are coming from the child.
-The teddy bear just serves as a symbol, a trigger, a reminder of safety.
+The teddy bear just serves as a symbol, a trigger, a reminder of safety, because the brain is an association machine.

 We’ve just swapped teddy bears for more “grown-up” versions—